datarobot/airflow-provider-datarobot/README.md

 Submit a job to the queue to retrain a model on a specific sample size and/or custom feature list.

-Returns a model retraining job ID
+Returns a model retraining job ID.

 Parameters: